GR from RG: Gravity Is Induced From Renormalization Group Flow In The Infrared: RG Flow of Boundary Conditions

 Thus, the emergence of gravity is a two-fold process, perfectly captured by the holographic RG.
 The flow towards IR generates the Einstein-Hilbert action, providing the rules for the dynamics.
 Simultaneously, the flow of boundary conditions liberates the metric from its UV Dirichlet boundary condition prison, allowing it to participate in dynamics.
 The result is a consistent, self-contained picture where gravity is not postulated, but \textit{induced} by the RG flow.

 Therefore, the decades-long struggle to quantize GR by treating the metric as a fundamental field has been a struggle against a ghost.
 Such an approach is akin to searching for the atomic structure of water by mathematically quantizing the equations of hydrodynamics.
-In a fluid, quantization yields phonons—quasiparticles of sound that elegantly describe low-energy collective motion—but no amount of phonon physics can reveal the underlying molecules.
+In a fluid, quantization yields phonons, quasiparticles associated with the sound-waves that elegantly describe low-energy collective motion.
+Nonetheless, no amount of phonon physics can reveal the underlying molecules.
 Blindly pushing the quantization of the velocity field to higher energies leads only to mathematical breakdown and non-renormalizable divergences.
-These are not failures of technique, but signals inapplicability of the fluid description.
-Our results suggest that the spacetime metric is the analogue of the fluid velocity field, and the graviton is the analogue of the phonons; GR is the hydrodynamics of the universe.
+These are not failures of the technique, but signals inapplicability of the fluid description.
+Our results suggest that the spacetime metric is the analogue of the fluid velocity field, and the graviton is the analogue of the phonons; \textit{GR is the hydrodynamics of the universe}.
 This view resonates with many similar statements as spin-offs of the AdS/CFT, e.g., see \cite{Polyakov:2006bz, Banks:2025erx}.
 The search for the atoms of spacetime within the spacetime geometry itself is a fruitless viewpoint; the graviton is a collective IR excitation and not a fundamental UV degree of freedom.

 Our GR from RG construction identifies that the true UV constituents are \textit{not new} or exotic degrees of freedom.
 Gravity appears in the IR as a reinterpretation of the collective deformations of any QFT by its own $\Ottbar$ operator.
-This also explains the universality of gravity: any matter in the spacetime contributes to gravity.